-Validea's instructional videos provide a detailed look at our investing system and the tools we offer on the site.
+Validea's videos provide a detailed look at our investing system and the tools we offer on the site as well as the principles of factor investing.

 Twin Momentum - Dashan Huang